Tammy2004/uom-assessment/README.md

 The program prompts the user to input an ontology ID.
 If this ID is valid, the program will then fetch the required details (ontology title, description, number of terms & status).
 After this process, it will ask the user if the details should be printed to the terminal in machine-readable format or human-readable format.

-If the ID is invalid, the program will prompt the user until a valid ontology ID is entered.
+If the ID is invalid or an incorrect output format is entered, the program will prompt the user until a valid input is entered.

 Usage instructions: